 Also Present: E. Davis, K. Gladden

-Approval of AgendaThe agenda was approved as amended by unanimous consent.
+Approval of AgendaThe agenda was approved by unanimous consent.

 Approval of General Meeting MinutesThe minutes were approved by unanimous consent.

 A “bug” on the website now links to a fact sheet on the Patron Service Improvement Project (PSIP).

 E. Davis and L. Golden met with Darrell Clem of the Canton Observer regarding the PSIP; a resultant story will run in an upcoming edition (possibly Sunday, January 19.)

 A preliminary draft of the upcoming community survey was received from ETC Institute.
 After review, Davis and Golden had changes they would like implemented, which Golden will convey at a meeting with ETC and Canton Leisure Services at the end of January.